marccarmen/ConferenceScraper/README.md

 | in   | 959	     |     | to    | 1754        |
 | a    | 738	     |     | we	   | 1196        |
 <br>
+Lemma/Lemma Count are only included if the <code>--includeLemma</code> parameter is set.
 The Word/Word Count and Lemma/Lemma Count are not related.
 I output them this way so that all the data can be easily imported into a spreadsheet and manipulated as needed.
 Instructions for importing a txt file into Microsoft Excel are available https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba